 We are actively seeking organizations who are interested in sponsoring a practicum project for the coming academic year.
 Below are guidelines on sponsor commitments and how to submit a practicum proposal:

-- Impact: Sponsors agree to provide an analytics project of significant interest and value to their organization.
+- Impact: Sponsors agree to provide a data science project of significant interest and value to their organization.

 - Transfer of Data: Data must be securely transferred to the students by the first week of the semester.
 We can assist with transferring data via Georgia Tech’s encrypted SharePoint site, or you can transfer data via an internal method of your choice.